From gender issues to gender statistics on reconciliation of work and family life: illustrative examples

 Average number of hours spent on paid and unpaid work combined (total work burden) by sex

-Proportion of employed working part-time, by sex
+Proportion of the employed population working part-time by sex

 Enrolment in pre-primary education

 - + Sources of data

 - Time-use surveys provide data on time-use allocation for all activities, including paid and unpaid work, along with the contextual information necessary to distinguishing between paid and various types of unpaid activities and background information at the individual and household levels.
 These data are input for (a) identifying time-use patterns; (b) measuring and valuing unpaid domestic and volunteer work; and (c) improving estimates of standard labour-force statistics, including time spent on informal sector activities and unpaid productive activities (United Nations, 2005).

 Modules on time-use may be attached to labour force surveys, living conditions surveys or other multipurpose household surveys.
 Most often, these modules involve a set of questions targeted to certain activities of concern, for example, time allocated to a specific list of unpaid work activities (such as water collection) or time allocated to a specific list of unpaid domestic chores (such as caring for ill persons, cooking and preparing meals and carrying out small house repairs).